X1X71/Pi-hole-Unbound/README.md

 # How to set up Unbound as a recursive DNS resolver on Pi-hole
-A guide to install Pi-hole with Unbound DNS resolver for enhanced privacy and security
+A guide to install Unbound DNS resolver in combination with Pi-hole for enhanced privacy and security

 **Important Information:**